jentery/engl391/index.md

 # Description

 Games prompt us to play, but how do we tell stories with them?
 And how do those stories correspond with the conventions and expectations of genre?
-We'll survey the articulation of game genres (such as point-and-click, puzzle, role-playing, sim, and platformer) with literary genres (like fantasy, science fiction, mystery, adventure, and horror) to consider how each affects our understanding, if not our experience, of narrative and play.
+We'll survey the articulation of game genres (such as point-and-click, puzzle, role-playing, sim, and platformer) with literary genres (like fantasy, science fiction, mystery, adventure, and horror) to consider how it affects our understanding, if not our experiences, of narrative and play.
 Then we'll attend to story-rich games that experiment with genre or invent their own.
 I'll ask you to select a game to study throughout the term, and I'll assume you've no previous experience with games or genre studies.
 As the course unfolds, you'll learn to write critically about both genre and games and explain why they matter today.

 # Aims